-We also consider augmenting the bias-corrected moment conditions with other moment conditions available in the literature, and for maximum robustness to assumptions regrading individual effects and initial values we focus on Anderson and Hsiao type moment conditions.
+We also consider augmenting the bias-corrected moment conditions with other moment conditions available in the literature, and for maximum robustness to assumptions regarding individual effects and initial values we focus on Anderson and Hsiao type moment conditions obtained from using appropriately lagged first differences as instruments.
 Accordingly, we propose a new augmented Anderson and Hsiao (AAH) estimator which substantially improve the small sample performance of the AH estimator without sacrificing on the generality of its underlying assumptions.
 The AAH estimator holds under less restrictive conditions imposed by other prevalent GMM estimators proposed by Arellano and Bond (AB), and Blundell and Bond (BB) in the literature, and is more generally applicable.
-For testing the validity of the BB moment conditions, we consider a Hausman type test based on the difference between BB and AAH estimators.
+To test the validity of the BB moment conditions, we propose a Hausman type test based on the difference between BB and AAH estimators, not previously considered in